 Price of a 6kW Solar System

-A good quality 6kW solar power system starts at around $7,000 fully installed, or around $145 a month over 5 years including a European Made inverter such as the SMA range, premium solar panels such as Trina Honey modules and a standard installation (ie. no cherry pickers etc.).
+A good quality 6kW solar power system starts at around $5,500 to $6,000 fully installed (finance is also available) including a European Made inverter such as the SMA range, premium solar panels such as Trina Honey 310W modules and a standard installation (ie. no cherry pickers etc.).

 For a larger residential system it is important to maximise reliability, output and of course longevity, and so spending a little more upfront can save you a lot of money over the life of the system.
 Solaray systems include full-service warranties and full technical support.
 This gives our customers the peace of mind that if something goes wrong you will be looked after.